catbee/catbee-web-components/README.md

     this._config = locator.resolve('config');
   }

-  // Template is function that called when you render component to HTML string
+  // Template is a function that is called when you render component to HTML string
-  // It's accept ctx as first argument, and should return string.
+  // It accepts ctx as a first argument, and should return string.
   // You can use any template language that can be compiled to function.
   // For example, you can use Handlebars require hook on server,
-  // and webpack loader for client side bundle, and use next code:
+  // and webpack loader for client side bundle, with the following code:
   //
   // constructor () {
   //   this.template = require('./template.hbs');